 The stunning combination of sandy and rocky shoreline that carpets the coast of Connecticut we have rented a house in Westbrook CT., to expose, educate and elevate the experiences of our program participants.
 We have begun holding the business trips at this location where we have been preparing Christmas baskets and other holiday items we will be selling at our Holiday markets.
 A great opportune to commune with people and grow in relationship to one another.

 Pound Ridge Cottage & Gardens – Pound Ridge, NY

 In the outlands of the historical town of Pound Ridge lies “The Pound Ridge Cottage and Gardens.”
 This picturesque Cottage is designed solely for our Day-Program participants to play and produce.
 The Cottage is where we will make jams and jellies, candles and soaps.
 A place where we can clean, wash, and prepare our vegetables for market.
 After all, the vegetable gardens are right out the front door.
-The Garden consists of 15 rows of planting soil 25 feet long and 6 feet wide with grass walkways between them to make it easy for weeding and harvesting.
-This year we planted 4 types of tomatoes, red, yellow, orange and green bell peppers, zucchini squash and yellow squash, onions and scallions, eggplant, pumpkins and watermelon.
-We have planted raspberries, black berries, blueberries and strawberries.
+This year we planted 4 types of tomatoes, red, yellow, orange and green bell peppers, zucchini squash and yellow squash, onions and scallions, eggplant, and watermelon.
+We have planted raspberries, blackberries, blueberries and strawberries.
 It is with these we hope to make our pies and scones and decorate our cakes.
-But the most resonant piece is that it is ours.
-We will work at it and play at it, there is plenty of room for a recording studio upstairs should we so choose.
 The possibilities are as endless as our imaginations and there are many places on the property where we can grow; both literally and figuratively.